-Most of you might have experienced the condition of waking up at middle of the night and surprise yourself with a thought which is simply unshakable.
-The stressful thoughts often strike the mind and dealing with these stressful thoughts can make you feel super isolated.
-Everyone has to go through this thing at some point of the life while there are so many ways to make this comfortable and easier.
+Most of you might have experienced the condition of waking up in the middle of the night and surprise yourself with a thought which is simply unshakable.
+The disturbing thoughts often strike the mind and dealing with these disturbing thoughts can make you feel super isolated.
+Everyone has to go through this thing at some point in life while there are so many ways to make this comfortable and easier.

-In our consciousness the intrusive thoughts often strike or some thought causing a great deal of distress.
-According to clinical psychologists, these thoughts break into experience without any desire for them to be there.
-Due to the nature of these thoughts they are particularly distressing.
+In our consciousness, the intrusive thoughts often strike or some thought causing a great deal of distress.
+According to clinical psychologists, these thoughts break into the experience without any desire for them to be there.
+Due to the nature of these thoughts, they are particularly distressing.

 Here are some of the ways to deal with negative or intrusive thoughts suggested by experts:

 When you give power to them over how they make you feel these intrusive thoughts are highly upsetting.
 How you control your reaction to these intrusive thoughts can however be controlled.
 One of the easiest ways is to let them flow by.
 According to psychiatrists, the intrusive thoughts are highly distressing when you try to make them stop.
 As you do so, they will be more readily available in brains and are likely to return more.
 The best possible way is not to give power to these thoughts.